WileyBui/CGI-HTTPWebServer/Lab1/README.md

 Additionally, the server should be efficient in regards to speed and resource allocation.

+### Algorithms & Abstractions
+Our server uses CGI as an abstraction to take inputs from an HTML form and then return the output.
+The client has no idea the CGI is there but is happy when it receives a response, regardless of whom it's from.

+As for our algorithm, the server takes in input, then parses it to find if it's a POST/GET request, then sends the data to the CGI for processing.

 ### Content Description
 - __*/cgi-bin -*__ This contains our CGI files used to handle POST and GET requests (where the executable webserver resides).